xpdavid/CS2103R-Report/index.md

 In both way, if the condition fails, the application will be stopped and an error email will be sent to admin.

 There is a rule in `PMD` called `AvoidThrowingRawExceptionTypes` and it indicates that throwing raw exception types is not a practice in software engineering.
-In addition, we may want to make clear that we use assertions to check something that should never happen, while we use exceptions to check something that might happen. `RuntimeException` is used here only to indicated that something should never happen occurs and thus there is a bug.
+We may want to make it consistent that we use `Assumption.assert*` in the production code.
 Therefore, we shall change all `RuntimeException` to make use of `Assumption` class for production code.

 When apply the `PMD` rule `AvoidThrowingRawExceptionTypes`, [the report](http://htmlpreview.github.io/?https://github.com/xpdavid/CS2103R-Report/blob/master/bugPrevention/assumption/main.html) indicated there are 11 violations for production code.
 Some of them even have `// TODO` tags to ask the programmers to replace the `RuntimeException` with `Assumption.assert*`.